adyuta447/adyuta447/README.md

 ## Hi there 👋, I'm Adyuta

-### I'm Idiot Programer, Linux Enthusiast,and Student
+### I'm Idiot Programer, Linux Enthusiast, and Student
 <hr/>
 Hello, My name's Adyuta.<br>
 Im a Linux Enthusiast(not a linux elitist).
 And I'm interested in becoming a Full Stack Developer.